bqlin/Apple-Sample-Code/AVCustomEdit/ReadMe.txt

 AVCustomEdit
 ============

 AVCustomEdit is a simple AVFoundation based movie editing application demonstrating custom compositing to add transitions.
 The sample demonstrates the use of custom compositors to add transitions to an AVMutableComposition.
-It implements the AVVideoCompositing and AVVideoCompositionInstruction protocols to have access to individual source frames, which are then be rendered using OpenGL off screen rendering.
+It implements the AVVideoComposition and AVVideoCompositionInstruction protocols to have access to individual source frames, which are then be rendered using OpenGL off screen rendering.

 Note: The sample has been developed for iPhones 4S and above/iPods with 4-inch display and iPads.
 These developed transitions are not supported on simulator.